nrfconnect/sdk-nrf/samples/cellular/modem_shell/README.rst

      location get

-* Retrieve location with Wi-Fi positioning.
+* Retrieve location with Wi-Fi® positioning.
   You need to have a Wi-Fi-enabled device and build the sample with Wi-Fi support.
   If the location is not found, use cellular positioning: